Altaf-Hussain-11/SE-Project-Transport-Management-System-/README.md

 ## Problem Statement

-Despite operating a fleet of buses, the current system faces several challenges, including manual coordination for route management, seat bookings, and trip updates, which often causes delays and miscommunication.
-Students and faculty lack real-time updates on bus locations or delays, while limited control over seat allocation can lead to overcrowding during peak hours.
-Payment and fine processes are not automated, and administrators struggle to track usage, performance, and maintenance without a centralized system.
-A digital solution is needed to provide online booking, real-time tracking, seat limitation enforcement, notifications, and automated transactions.
+Despite operating a fleet of buses, the current system faces several challenges, including manual coordination for route management and trip updates, which often causes delays and miscommunication.
+Students and faculty lack real-time updates on bus locations or delays, while limited control over seat allocation can lead to overcrowding during peak hours.Administrators struggle to track usage, performance, and maintenance without a centralized system.
+A digital solution is needed to provide real-time tracking, seat limitation enforcement, notifications, and automated transactions.

 ## Project Objectives